tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Cabriolet:- a small two-wheeled horse drawn carrage having a folding hood;

 Cacao:- seed of a tropical tree from which cacao and chocolate are made

+Cache:- a hidden store of provisions

+Cachet:- an official seal on a document